 We also have three headlining author events that take place from Thursday, February 14 to Sunday, February 15, 2019.
 Best-selling and thought-provoking authors are featured as our Opening Address, Keynote Address and Closing Address speakers.
 These events are ticketed and cost $20 per person.
 Please go to our Events page for more information.

-Tickets will go on sale in JANUARY 2019.
+Tickets will go on sale in JANUARY 10, 2019 at 10 a.m.
 Please mark your calendar, as tickets to these events often sell out within hours.

 Where is the Festival?

 Our three headliner events take place in the historic the Historic Lucas Theatre at 32 Abercorn Street in downtown Savannah.
 Please visit our Events page for more information.

 Festival Saturday takes place in seven venues in and around Telfair, Wright, and Chippewa Squares in downtown Savannah.
 Please visit our Map & Parking page for more information and be sure to stop by our Information Tent in Telfair Square to pick up a Venue Map!

 How much does it cost to attend?